After a probe runs, results open in the Probe Inspector. This is where you review visual differences between the Figma design and the live webpage.

 - An annotation card opens next to the affected element

-- Use Previous / Next in the card to step through issues
+- Use Previous / Next in the card to step through findings

-If multiple issues occur on the same element or within the same segment, they may appear as a grouped marker.
+If multiple findings occur on the same element, they may appear as a grouped marker.

 Use view modes to inspect differences